 Policy Check.
 The intent hits the policy engine before anything else happens.
 The engine evaluates the intent against:

-• Amount limits - per-transaction, daily, monthly
+- Amount limits — per-transaction, daily, monthly

-• Merchant rules - allowlists, blocklists, category restrictions
+- Merchant rules — allowlists, blocklists, category restrictions

-• Velocity caps - max transactions per hour/day
+- Velocity caps — max transactions per hour/day

-• Approval workflows - some intents require human confirmation
+- Approval workflows — some intents require human confirmation

-• Risk scoring - fraud signals, geo-checks, behavioral anomalies
+- Risk scoring — fraud signals, geo-checks, behavioral anomalies

 If the intent fails any check, it's denied.
 No credential is created.
 The agent gets a structured rejection with the reason.

 Grant.
-If the intent passes, a grant is issued - an authorization that says "this specific agent is allowed to spend up to €X at merchant Y within the next Z minutes."
+If the intent passes, a grant is issued — an authorization that says "this specific agent is allowed to spend up to €X at merchant Y within the next Z minutes."
 The grant has a TTL.
 If unused, it expires.
+This grant is the application-level analogue of AP2's Cart Mandate — a scoped, time-limited authorization bound to a specific transaction.

 Issue.
 The grant triggers virtual card issuance through the card issuing API.
-A new Visa card number is created, locked to the grant's constraints.
+A new Visa virtual card is created, locked to the grant's constraints.
 The PAN is encrypted with AES-256-GCM before storage.
-The agent never sees the raw card number - it receives a credential token.
+The agent never sees the raw card number — it receives a credential token.

 Settle.
 The transaction settles through Visa's network.
 Ovra matches the settlement to the original intent, updates the ledger, and fires webhooks.
 If the settled amount differs from the intent (partial shipment, currency conversion), the discrepancy is logged and flagged.